benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/context-api/body.md

 description: Access the raw request body data in PocketPages templates through a function call.
 ---

-# `body` - Raw Request Body
+# `body` - Parsed Request Body

 - **Type**: `() => Record<string, any> | string`
-- **Description**: A function that returns the raw request body data.
-It returns either a parsed object for JSON content or a raw string for other content types.
+- **Description**: Returns the request body, parsed by Pocketbase according to the request's Content-Type.
+Supported types include JSON, XML and form-data.

 ## Basic Usage